Robert W. Smith (musician): Compositions

-Smith has also composed two works dedicated to solo instruments–-contemporary concertos for the flute family and the euphonium—entitled Gemeinhardt Suite, and Willson Suite respectively.
+Smith also composed two works dedicated to solo instruments–-contemporary concertos for the flute family and the euphonium—entitled Gemeinhardt Suite, and Willson Suite respectively.

 Smith's piece "Into The Storm" was written to commemorate the powerful 1993 winter storm that brutalized the eastern United States.
 This piece is often worked into various themes and reset in different ensembles such as a version played by an orchestra, substituting the flute ostinato as a violin part; or otherwise used as a part of a marching band show (See Sandy Creek Marching Band).

-Smith is a brother of Kappa Kappa Psi, having been initiated into the Zeta Upsilon chapter at then Troy State University in April 1977.
+Smith was a brother of Kappa Kappa Psi, having been initiated into the Zeta Upsilon chapter at then Troy State University in April 1977.
 His work "To the Summit" is subtitled "Strive for the Highest".
 The middle section of "To the Summit" is an arrangement of the Kappa Kappa Psi Fraternity Hymn.
-Smith is additionally a brother of Phi Mu Alpha Sinfonia, initiated at George Mason University in 1996, and the Fraternity commissioned Smith's Spirit of Orpheus in 1998.
+Smith was a brother of Phi Mu Alpha Sinfonia, initiated at James Madison University in 1996, and the fraternity commissioned the piece Spirit of Orpheus in 1998.

 Other work

-In addition to composing for bands, Smith has enjoyed success writing for drum and bugle corps.
+In addition to composing for bands, Smith enjoyed success writing for drum and bugle corps.
 He had been a member of the Charioteers Drum and Bugle Corps in Alabama in the mid-1970s.
 His first great success came in the mid-1980s while he was writing for the Suncoast Sound, from Clearwater, Florida – a tenure which included Suncoast's 1985 program, "A Florida Suite," the first completely original musical program ever done by a drum corps.
 He would later go on to write for Magic of Orlando for several years.
 Until 2007, he wrote for the Glassmen Drum and Bugle Corps, of Toledo, Ohio.
-From 2011-2014 he arranged for the Madison Scouts Drum and Bugle Corps.
-In 2013 he began writing for the Troopers Drum and Bugle Corps.
-Through the 2014 season, corpsreps.com lists 42 corps from the United States, Canada, United Kingdom, and the Netherlands that have performed Smith's compositions.
+From 2011 to 2014 he arranged for the Madison Scouts Drum and Bugle Corps.
+In 2013, he began writing for the Troopers Drum and Bugle Corps.

-Around 2002, Robert and his wife Susan L. Smith began to work on a new project, writing a fully integrated music curriculum that would begin in elementary school and take students all the way through high school.
-A design team of several music educators was assembled, and the result was Music Expressions.

 Before the beginning of the 2006–2007 school year, Troy University announced the re-hiring of Smith to the position of Coordinator of the Music Industry program.
-On December 14, 2006, Smith announced his appointment as Director of Product Development for the C. L. Barnhouse Company, and an exclusive publishing arrangement with the firm, effective January 1, 2007.
+In December 2006, Smith announced his appointment as Director of Product Development for the C. L. Barnhouse Company along with an exclusive publishing arrangement with the firm.

-His wife, Susan Smith, formerly the band director at St. James School in Montgomery, AL is currently a lecturer of music at the John M. Long School of Music at Troy University in Troy, AL.